Scary news out of New York City this morning: A cyclist in Brooklyn's

 Wilhelm's crash should also serve as a reminder to all cyclists to

-know their rights in the event of an accident.
+know their rights in the event of an collision.
 Whether it involves a car,

 another bike, or a danger on the roadway itself, a crash should be well